 Travel to the very tip of Denmark and you will find the idyllic village of Skagen.
+This 700 year old fishing village not only oozes Danish 'hygge', but with its rich cultural and culinary history Skagen offers a perfect atmosphere for both contemplation and relaxation.
 Outside the city limits, the wild nature is lined up with great adventures.